 Becker College may prohibit service animals in specific locations due to health and safety restrictions.
 Restricted areas may include, but are not limited to: food preparation areas, mechanical rooms, custodial closets, labs, rooms with heavy machinery, areas where protective clothing is necessary, areas where there is a danger to the animal, and areas outlined in state law as being inaccessible to animals.
 Authorized animals may be prohibited from labs if the lab supervisor has reason to believe the animal’s presence would compromise the environment or if the area poses a physical danger for the animal.
 Support animals are only permitted within the individuals/handlers on-campus housing assignment.

 The individual/handler may be directed to remove an animal that is unruly or disruptive to the community (e.g. barking, growling, and jumping on others).
 If the inappropriate behavior occurs repeatedly, the individual/handler may be prohibited from bringing the animal into any College facility or event until the person can demonstrate that appropriate steps are taken to mitigate the behavior.
 Any animal that exhibits aggressive or unsafe behavior may be prohibited from Becker College facilities or events.
 In addition, The College may require the owner to remove the Service or Support Animal from College housing if:

-XI.
+VII.
 Expectations for Faculty, Staff, Students, and Other Members of the College Community Regarding Service or Support Animals

 The individual/handler of a service or support animal at any College facility or event is expected to maintain the appropriate behavior of the animal as stated: